FatimaZ-tech/IdleCrypt/README.md

 4. Encrypted files are marked with a `.enc` extension.
 5. A separate script is used to decrypt the files when access is required.

 Note: This project encrypts **file contents**, not the folder metadata itself.
-This is standard practice in file-level encryption systems.

 ---